 According to Yee-Ching (2009), the success of the company has always been based on their robust strategic plan.
 In 1989, the Cleveland Clinic developed its first strategic plan to accommodate the growing number of patients without compromising on their quality.
 The organization is currently concerned with the initiatives that would improve the efficiency of their operations.
 The organization has gone ahead to draft a strategic plan that would enable them to become more efficient and effective in delivering the services to its customers.
-Besides, they are determined to become the top medical provider of choice in the community by offering excellent medical services at all times.
+Besides, they are determined to become to top medical provider of choice in the community by offering excellent medical services at all times.
 The mission of the organization is to deliver high quality and excellent medical services to the members of the community.
-The vision of the organization is to be the medical provider of choice for all Americans (Cleveland Clinic, 2017).
+The vision of the organization is to be the medical provider of choice for all Americans.
 In order for the organization to achieve its mission and vision, the organization needs to come up with proper strategies that would support its mission objectives.

 Cleveland clinic is in its expansion mode and the management wishes to extend their services to new geographical regions that have never been reached.
 The management feels that whatever they are doing is becoming a routine, which is not beneficial for the organization.
 Furthermore, the management feels that they have not fully established their presence within the medical industry and it is now time to take up the challenge and expand their services to new areas.
 The organization needs to capitalize on their current levels of stability and their growing brand name to expand their operations to other new horizons (Sudinackas, 2005).
 To support the business expansion to new horizons, the organization needs to grow their revenues, profits, and cash flows.
 Therefore, the organization needs a good support of the internal resources, both financial and human, to support their expansion strategy (Ratnasingam, 2009).
 Also, the organization needs to be careful and keep an eye on how their expansion might impact the quality of their services.